dflydev/dflydev-hawk/README.md

 request.

 In particular, the authorization header should include the ID.
-This ID is used to retrieve the credentails (notably the key) in order to calculate the MAC based on the rest of the request information.
+This ID is used to retrieve the credentials (notably the key) in order to calculate the MAC based on the rest of the request information.

 #### Authenticate Example